Instructors

 Course Description

-Sensing and Actuation: Two of the foundational operations of every mechatronic device are sensing and actuation.
-This part of the cluster will focus on the basics of electronics and coding, with a particular emphasis on interfacing micro-controllers with various sensors and actuators, and involves a series of hands-on mini projects.
+Two of the foundational operations of every mechatronic device are sensing and actuation.
+This part of the cluster will focus on the basics of electronics and coding, with a particular emphasis on interfacing micro-controllers with various sensors and actuators.
 We start by teaching the basics of electrical circuits, sensors/actuators, PID control, and micro-controllers, and then moves to programming to build various systems (from multi-tasking LED blinkers to self-balancing mini robot cars).
-The students will work with their teammates to refine, extend, and apply the acquired skills.
+The students will work with their teammates to refine, extend, and apply the acquired skills through a series of hands-on mini projects.
 Along the way, the students will also learn to design engineering experiments, acquire physical data using micro-controllers and sensors, and interpret the data using fundamental engineering principles and statistical analysis methods.

-Rockets: In this part of the cluster, the students will learn the fundamentals of rockets through lectures and hands-on experiments.
-We will discuss the fundamentals of rocket propulsion, kinematics, and fluid mechanics.
-The students will next use micro-controllers to determine the local gravitational acceleration constant and to measure the thrust profile of model rocket engines (with smokes and sparks!).
-And finally, we will design, build, and test rockets, comparing the apogees of the rockets of different designs with theoretical predictions.
+Rockets: In this part of the cluster, the students will learn the fundamentals of rocket engineering through lectures and hands-on experiments.
+We will discuss the fundamentals of trajectory, propulsion, flight mechanics, and aerodynamics.
+The students will gain experience using computational engineering design and analysis tools, as well as understanding of common manufacturing and testing methods.
+The students will use a wind tunnel to measure drag and measure the thrust profile of model rocket engines using relevant instrumentation and data acquisition systems.
+And finally, we will build and test student-designed rockets, comparing the trajectories of the rockets of different designs with theoretical predictions.